DavAug/chi/docs/source/data_library.rst

 .. currentmodule:: erlotinib

-The data library contains a number of datasets where the pharmacokinetic and pharmacodynamic properties of erlotinib have been explored.
+The model library contains a number of pharmacokinetic and pharmacodynamic models which can be used to model the PK as well as the tumour growth inhibiting effects of erlotinib.

-Overview:

-- :class:`DataLibrary`
+The models in this library refer to SBML files, which can be used in conjunction with the :class:`PharmacodynamicModel`.

 .. autoclass:: DataLibrary
     :members: